 We operate internationally and, in the normal course of business, are exposed to fluctuations in foreign currency exchange rates.
 The exposures result from portions of our revenues, as well as the related receivables, and expenses that are denominated in currencies other than the U.S. dollar, primarily the Euro and Japanese Yen.
-We are also exposed to fluctuations in interest rates on outstanding borrowings under our revolving credit facility and term loan facility.
+We are also exposed to fluctuations in interest rates on outstanding borrowings under our revolving credit facility, if any, and term loan facility.
 We manage these exposures within specified guidelines through the use of derivatives.
 All of our derivative instruments are utilized for risk management purposes, and we do not use derivatives for speculative trading purposes.

 We enter into foreign exchange forward contracts, with durations of up to 60 months, to hedge exposures resulting from portions of our forecasted revenues, including intercompany revenues, and certain forecasted expenses that are denominated in currencies other than the U.S. dollar.
 The purpose of these hedges is to reduce the volatility of exchange rate fluctuations on our operating results.
 These hedges are designated as cash flow hedges upon contract inception.
-As of December 31, 2018, we had open revenue related foreign exchange forward contracts with notional amounts totaling \$991.1 that qualified for hedge accounting with current contract maturities through December 2020.
-As of December 31, 2018, we had open expense related foreign exchange forward contracts with notional amounts totaling \$991.3 that qualified for hedge accounting with contract maturities through December 2020.
-As of December 31, 2018, we had open expense related foreign exchange forward contracts with notional amounts totaling \$991.3 that qualified for hedge accounting with contract maturities through December 2020.
-As of December 31, 2018, we had open expense related foreign exchange forward contracts with notional amounts totaling \$20.3 that qualified for hedge accounting with contract maturities through September 2022.
+As of December 31, 2019, we had open revenue related foreign exchange forward contracts with notional amounts totaling \$1,089.9 that qualified for hedge accounting with current contract maturities through June 2021.
+As of December 31, 2019, we had open expense related foreign exchange forward contracts with notional amounts totaling \$14.0 that qualified for hedge accounting with contract maturities through September 2022.